Skip to content

 People attract people.
 If you have employees who are interested and willing to share their stories, let them!
 Whether it’s about their involvement in internal employee groups, their career growth, or an amazing project they worked on, let your people brag about themselves.
 This shows candidates that you not only value people and what they bring to the table, but also encourage sharing and want the world to see their value, too.

-Because people are more inclined to watch a video or listen to an audio clip over reading, we suggest implementing video job descriptions whenever possible.
+Because people are more inclined to watch a video or listen to an audio clip over reading, we suggest implementing video content whenever possible — even in your job descriptions.
 It allows you to give the job and your company a little flare and engages talent faster.
+Record a short clip of yourself and teammates talking about culture or the intverview process.

 Don’t be a party-pooper

 Instead, attend events!
-It’s a great way for you to meet like-minded individuals who also own businesses, or are on the same career path you are.
+You might not think of showing up to events as an example of employer branding, but it is.
+Attending events is a great way for you to meet like-minded individuals who also own businesses, or are on the same career path you are.
 And most importantly, it’s a great way to get face-to-face time with talent.
 A lot of people make strong career connections through networking and even land jobs that way.
 Don’t miss out on those talented candidates.
 And if you need a push to get out there, we host a variety of events throughout the year!

 One of the easiest ways to attract top talent is to get recognized with some sort of workplace award.
-We’ve seen firsthand that employers who get on the Best Places to Work list, the Top Startups to Watch roundup, or even the list of companies with the best benefits get a ton of attention from great talent.
+We’ve seen firsthand that employers who get on the Best Places to Work list or the Top Startups to Watch get a ton of attention from great talent.
 Sometimes you can get recognized organically through simply being awesome, but sometimes you have to work for it.
 And so you should!
 Apply for those award lists and let your company shine.

 Stay in the news